Use Blogging to Market Your Course Business

 All of these are valid reasons for writing regular blog posts, but they become content marketing only if and when they are executed with a clear understanding of how they will ultimately lead visitors to take a conversion action on your site – from signing up for your e-mail list to actually purchasing a product.
 The primary purpose of content marketing is to generate sales leads by providing information that is useful to people who are considering making a purchase.

-Content marketing blog posts aren’t sales pitches (usually), instead they’re a form of inbound marketing that drives visitors into your sales funnel for online courses, workshops, summits, and other educational offerings.
+Content marketing blog posts aren’t sales pitches (usually), instead they’re a form of inbound marketing that drives visitors into your sales funnel for selling courses, workshops, summits, and other educational offerings.
 Prospective learners attracted by the useful information contained in one of your posts can be persuaded to join your mailing list, and from there persuaded to purchase an online course, ebook, seminar place, or other offering.

 Not every blog post needs to be part of your content marketing strategy.
 Providing learners with updates about your business and encouraging a friendly, familiar relationship between your learners and your brand are also important ways you can use a blog to market your business as an edupreneur.